NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Giant's Stature.md

 * * *

 You grow to incredible size.
-You become Large, increasing your reach by 5 feet and gaining the [[Conditions/Clumsy|Clumsy 1]] condition until you stop raging.
+You become Large, increasing your reach by 5 feet and gaining the [[Clumsy|Clumsy 1]] condition until you stop raging.
 Your equipment grows with you.

 *Source: Pathfinder Player Core 2*
 *ORC*